nvmcommunity/alchemist-restful-api/README.md

 // Call `$restfulApi->fieldSelector()` to start the field selector builder, then your API definitions can be
 // defined based on the chain of builder.
 $fieldSelector = $restfulApi->fieldSelector()
+    // If no field is passed up by the API Client, the default field will present.
+    ->defineDefaultFields(['id'])

     // Your API client can be able to retrieve any fields in the list ->defineSelectableFields([
         'id', 'order_date', 'order_status', 'order_items'